Geospatial Enterprise Office (GEO) coordination efforts focus on facilitating and promoting standards

 Framework Implementation Team

 FIT develops standards and plans for data development and stewardship.
-FIT is composed of fourteen teams focusing on the seven national framework themes and seven Oregon commonly needed themes.
+FIT is composed of sixteen teams focusing on the most commonly needed data.

 The workgroup will comprehensively study the current practices, issues, barriers, and concerns, and identify possible solutions to barriers, that prevent public bodies in Oregon from effectively and efficiently sharing geospatial Framework data with one another and on a statewide basis.